Yoga and Meditation Retreat

 • Supports posture and circulation

-• Learn breathing techniques that are useful for childbirth
+• Teaches breathing techniques useful for childbirth

 • Promotes relaxation and better sleep